 Support and training has all the extra resources you may need, including how to contact the web team, what the web team has been up to, and registration for training.

 Forgot something you learned in training?
-The toolkit has your guide to editing webpages.
+The toolkit is your guide to editing webpages.